xtools-at/subnet-bootstrap/README.md

 ### Prep
 - Have [Avalanche-CLI](https://docs.avax.network/subnets/install-avalanche-cli) ready and installed on your local machine
 - Wait for your node to be *fully* bootstrapped and in sync with the network
 - Add the node as a **Avalanche** validator like described [here](https://docs.avax.network/nodes/validate/add-a-validator#add-a-validator-with-avalanche-wallet).
-You'll need to stake 1 AVAX on testnet, and supply your node's _NodeID_
+You'll need to stake 1 AVAX on testnet, and supply your node's _NodeID_, which you can e.g. extract from `cat ~/.avalanchego/logs/main.log` or copy from the setup output:

 ### On your local machine
 - Have the private key handy you've used to create your subnet with Avalanche CLI.
 You should **not** run this on the VPS: